Table of Contents

 Any registered GST taxpayer can claim a refund if they have excess tax paid or ITC accumulated in their electronic credit ledger.
 Specific situations where refunds are common include: Exporters of goods or services.
 Suppliers of deemed exports.
 Recipients of services where the supplier is located outside India.
 Businesses with inverted tax structure (where the tax rate on inputs is higher than the tax rate on output supplies).
 Businesses with excess ITC due to accumulated credit.

-GST refunds are claimed online through the GST portal (www.gst.gov.in).
+GST refunds are claimed online through the GST portal (www.gst.gov.in) by filing refund application form GST-RFD-01.

 Documents typically required include: Form GST RFD-01.
 Invoices related to the refund claim.
 Export documents (if applicable).
 Proof of tax payment.
 Bank account details.
 Other documents as specified by the GST authorities.